 OpenEvidence

 OpenEvidence is an AI-powered literature summarizer that digests full-text medical studies (not just abstracts).
 It’s kind of like ChatGPT trained on medical data.
 You can ask it any medical question, have it generate guidelines summaries, and even create board-review style questions and explanations.
-It’s also completely free for healthcare professionals and allows you to earn CME credits for each search.
+It’s also completely free for healthcare professionals with an NPI number and allows you to earn CME credits for each search.
 Join here.

 Pathway

 Pathway is similar to OpenEvidence, but has a premium version and allows you to earn CME credits for each chat.
 It’s an AI-enhanced clinical decision support tool that blends guidelines, algorithms, and evidence summaries.
-Try Pathway Plus here for free for 30 days.
+It's recently been acquired by Doximity and integrated into DoxGPT for free for clinicians.
+You can no longer sign up on the Pathway site, but instead access it through your Doximity account.

 ReachRx